The Big Book of Aliens and Other Stories

 I hadn’t realized until I read this book that I had already started to create stories when I daydreamed.

-If you were caught staring blankly off into the distance in class the nuns would consider that an idle pursuit and they would correct that behavior.
+If you were caught staring blankly off into the distance in class the nuns would consider that an idle pursuit and they would quickly correct that behavior.
 Unfortunately I had begun to believe that daydreaming was bad and unproductive.

 But here was a book that went completely against that edict and I then knew that the only way possible a book like this could ever be conjured up was from someone’s imagination!